 The best time to arrive here is between late September and late October.
 As the area is secluded, you will be protected from the strong coastal wind.
 If you like active rests, jump into a canoe or kayak and enjoy the breathtaking views.

-Bonus idea: If you’re in the Northeast but don’t want to head to New Hampshire, take a trip to Martha’s Vineyard for fall colors.
+Bonus idea: If you’re in the Northeast but don’t want to head to New Hampshire, take a trip to Nantucket or Martha’s Vineyard for fall colors.
 The beautiful community is perfect for peak colors, and there are lots of opportunities if you want to kayak Martha’s Vineyard.

 Enjoy the New Hampshire Pumpkin Festival, Laconia NH